t3kit/.github/CONTRIBUTING.md

 ***

-## ❓If you have question or need a Support
+## ❓If you have a question or need a Support

 Do not open issues for general support questions as we want to keep **t3kit GitHub issues** for bug reports and feature requests. [t3kit Slack channel](SUPPORT.md) is a much better place to ask questions and get support.

-To save your and our time, **we will regulary close all issues** that are requests for general support and redirect people to t3kit Slack.
+To save your and our time, **we will regularly close all issues** that are requests for general support and redirect people to t3kit Slack.

 ## 🐞Add a Bug report

-If you find a bug in the code or a mistake in the documentation, you can help us by submitting an issue to particular t3kit repository, or even better, you can submit a Pull Request with a fix.
+If you find a bug in the code or a mistake in the documentation, you can help us by [submitting an issue](#submitting_an_issue) to particular t3kit repository, or even better, you can [submit a Pull Request](submitting_a_pull_request) with a fix.

 ## 🚀Add a new Feature